 3. Invent and Simplify

 Amazon prides itself on innovation, so the company expects its leaders to get creative when finding solutions.
-Leaders should think up new ideas and try new methods to see what gets results.
+Leaders should think up new ideas and try new methods to see what gets high-quality results.
 By doing things differently, Amazon leadership tries to forge a new path that flies in the face of conventionality.

 It’s easy to get stuck in the same patterns and methods that have proven effective in the past.
 Leaders should use an innovative approach to find better techniques and strategies.
 This requires experimentation and an acceptance that sometimes it won’t work out the way you want.
 Don’t fear going in a bold direction as the new way of thinking could become the new normal.